 - Could introduce an owner-occupancy clause that requires you to live in the house for a certain period of time after refinancing

-That's why the decision to refinance shouldn't be taken lightly.
-Understand all costs and impacts of refinancing before making any decisions.
+That's why the decision to refinance a house shouldn't be taken lightly.
+Understand all costs and impacts of refinancing your house before making any decisions.

 There are, of course, situations in which it simply doesn't make sense to refinance.
-Those include:
+These include the following.